Supervisor/supervisor/README.rst

 Supervisor will not run at all under any version of Windows.

+*This is the master branch, which will become Supervisor 4.0.
+The main change from Supervisor 3.x is added support for Python 3, which is still a work-in-progress, and has not been released yet.
+If Python 3 support is important to you, we would appreciate if you would test this branch and report any issues you encounter.
+If you depend on Supervisor in production, you should probably be running a release version of Supervisor 3.x.*

-Supervisor works under Python 2 version 2.6 or greater and Python 3 version 3.2 or greater.
+Supervisor 4.0 will work under Python 2 version 2.6 or greater and Python 3 version 3.2 or greater.

 Documentation
 -------------